bl1nddy/bl1nddy/README.md

 Programming languages I want to study:
   - C/C++ - because it's ***useful***
-  - GoLang - because of *high performance* and simplicity For now, i can code only in Python, but i worked with many modules.
+  - GoLang - because of *high performance* and simplicity

+-For now, i can code only in Python, but i worked with many modules.
-Also, I can draw sprites/locations for games.
+-Also, I can draw sprites/locations for games.

 My favorite colours is:
   - Blue-violet `#8A2BE2`